-It has been 6 months since my husband and I moved to Canada from the U.S. This topic was my Instagram poll winner.
+It has been 6 months since my husband and I moved to Canada from the U.S. Canada PR application via Express Entry was my Instagram poll winner.
 During discussions about my book and life here in Canada through my email updates, I received a few questions and I often found myself spending 45 minutes on the phone with multiple friends explaining the exact same process.
 Hence, I decided that a blog would be an efficient solution.

 Disclaimer: I am not a professional immigration consultant and will never be one.
 Whatever I list in my blog is based on my personal experiences.

-There are few things you need to be prepared for, before you begin your journey towards obtaining the Canadian PR.
+There are few things to prepare before beginning the journey towards obtaining the Canadian PR.

 To those who are new and haven’t done even 1% of your research, this next paragraph is for you, because I will not go over the point system.
 Let’s be realistic.
 You are moving to a different country and applying for Permanent Residency.
-Effort IS & WILL be needed from your end.
+Effort WILL be needed.

-Everything about the Express Entry is online.
+Everything about the Express Entry and canada pr is online.
 Express Entry is the name of the application process to obtain permanent residency in Canada based on your skills and background.
 Before you continue reading my blog, I highly recommend you to check out this link here.

 Things to keep in mind before you start applying: